ernestmarcinko/htmx-serverless/readme.md

 # HTMX Serverless requests ![npm](https://img.shields.io/npm/v/htmx-serverless) ![npm](https://img.shields.io/npm/dy/htmx-serverless) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

-To use HTMX you require some some sort of a back-end server to handle the XHR requests and responses.
-In some cases however it is nice to have only a client side interaction, **without a back-end server**.
+To use HTMX you require a back-end server to handle the XHR requests and responses.
+In some cases it is nice to have only a client side interaction, **without a back-end server**.

 This extension uses the HTMX built-in Events to intercept some XHR requests before they fire and define response texts on the client side.
 No need for mock or "fake" server scripts.
 It is **HTMX without a server** (sort of).